openfisca/biryani/docs/source/tutorial1-web-form.rst

 (None, None)

 Now, when the two passwords are the same we must extract the first one.
-There is no standard converter in *Biryani* to extract the first item of a list, but we can create it using :func:`biryani.baseconv.function`:
+There is no standard converter in *Biryani* to extract the first item of a list, but we can create it using :func:`biryani1.baseconv.function`:

 >>> extract_first_item = conv.function(lambda items: items[0])
 ...